 The order doesn’t start until the respondent knows what it says.
 If the respondent didn’t appear in court, it may take a few days for them to receive it.
-Check with police or the court to find out if the order has been served.
+Ask the police or the court if the order has been served.

 - Police can be there if the respondent moves out of your home, or if you want to collect your things from the house where the respondent is living.

 - Carry your intervention order with you.
 Make copies and leave a copy at home, in your bag and in the glove box of your car.

 - You must obey the order too.
 If you allow the respondent to ignore the order, you can be accused of not taking the order seriously.

 - If the respondent breaks any of the conditions of the order, call the police as soon as possible.
 Police can charge the respondent with a criminal offence.